PedroS11/twitch-live-extension/README.md

 # Twitch Live Extension

 Chrome extension that shows your favorite streamers live on Twitch.
+Everytime you add/remove a stream, it will sync with your Google account so that you have access to the updated list in any computer that you have logged in.

 ![100x100](./assets/extension_small.png "Extension")